immunant/ibresolver/README.md

 ## Building the plugin

 This plugin detects indirect branches with either a built-in disassembly backend or a custom one provided at runtime.
-By default `make` builds the plugin with the simple backend which only detects `blx` on 32-bit ARM and `callq` on x86-64.
+By default `make` builds the plugin with the simple backend which only detects `blx` with a register argument on 32-bit ARM (along with the THUMB encoding) and `callq` on x86-64.
 The other build-time option is to use [binaryninja](https://binary.ninja/) to identify indirect branches.
 Custom backends are specified as command line arguments when starting QEMU and can be used with either build option.

 ### Building with binaryninja